Things To Not Pack In Your Checked Bag

-Not all airports have a fancy completely automated baggage setup where you suitcase gets taken from the counter all the way to the belly of the aircraft without anyone having to lay a finger on it.
+Not all airports have a fancy, totally- automated baggage setup which means that you suitcase gets magically transported from the check-in counter all the way to the belly of the aircraft without anyone having to lay a finger on it.

-Your bag has a long journey to go on between the check-in desk and the baggage carousel, and the people that deal with it might not always be as careful as you’d expect them to.
+At large airports, your bag goes on a long and sometimes arduous journey between the check-in desk and the baggage carousel, and the people that deal with it might not always be as careful as you’d expect them to.

-Before you start blaming them, bear in mind that they’re normally under time pressures to get your flight off the ground.
+But before you start blaming them, bear in mind that they’re normally under time pressures to get your flight off the ground on schedule.

-Your bag might end up getting thrown around a bit, so make sure that anything breakable is well-wrapped, or left at home if not absolutely essential.
+Your bag might end up getting thrown around a bit, so make sure that anything breakable is well-wrapped, or, again, left at home if not absolutely essential.

 As mentioned in the point above, baggage handlers won’t always be super careful with your things.

-Although you can take liquids in your check-in baggage without the restrictions placed on carry-on, it’s still not a good idea to take anything that has a risk of spilling.
+Although you can take liquids in your check-in baggage without any of the restrictions placed on carry-on, it’s still not necessarily a good idea to take anything that has a risk of spilling.

-I’ve ended up with coconut oil all over my clothes in the past, not an easy thing to clean up.
-Whilst you might want to take that bottle of gin away with you, think how you’d feel if your whole holiday wardrobe ended up smelling like a bar.
+I’ve ended up with coconut oil all over my clothes in the past, which not an easy thing to clean up.
+Whilst you might want to take that bottle of gin away with you, think carefully how you’d feel if your whole holiday wardrobe ended up smelling like a bar.

 Use your common sense with this, and make sure any liquids are in plastic bags and that anything breakable is nicely padded.